 Square Sausage: Sausage.
 Shaped like a square.
 Also called a Lorne sausage.
 Can be eaten as breakfast, lunch or dinner; in the former cases, often combined with a roll.
 Can be sold in either refrigerated or frozen form; the latter has twice been mistaken for SemTex at English airport security, the second occasion being with the star of police drama Taggart.
 Needless to say, this was funny as hell.

 The Scottish legal system has historically been different from that of England, and the separate legal system was guaranteed by the 1707 treaty, and diverged a bit more with devolution (but not much, since the main change is that the same separate Scottish law is now mostly made at Holyrood, rather than Westminster: it's still the same law).
 This leads to various quirks in Scottish law, such as the fact that to this day there is no statute against fraud.
 Another interesting quirk is that in Scotland, there are three court verdicts: Proven, Not Proven (otherwise known as "not guilty and don't do it again" or the "bastard verdict"), and Not Guilty.
 Owing to the prevalence of Anglo-American media, very few people in Scotland know this.
-Also, Scots receive more tax per capita than they do in England, which has caused a degree of outcry in the past.
+Also, Scots receive more tax per capita than the English, which has caused a degree of outcry in the past.
 The justification given is that Scotland has a greater amount of sparsely populated rural areas than England and as a result, fewer schools, hospitals, etc. are needed.
-Some also argue that, if it were a separate nation, Scotland would rightfully claim enough of Britain's North Sea gas deposits- which are held by the Union as a whole- to offset this apparent imbalance.
+Some also argue that, were it a separate nation, Scotland would rightfully claim enough of Britain's North Sea gas deposits — which are held by the Union as a whole — to offset this apparent imbalance.
 It has also been observed that certain areas of England receive a similarly above-average revenue, particularly the former industrial heartland Oop North, which has suffered from a similar post-industrial depression in recent decades.

 The Act of Union also guaranteed a separate Established (though not state) Church.
 The Church of Scotland is Presbyterian, the Free Church of Scotland (sometimes known as the "Wee Frees") has no established status but a religious monopoly in most of the Western Isles and is even more Presbyterian (they take "T' S-habbath" like Orthodox Jews).
-Then again there's the Free Church (Continuing), the Associated Presbyterian Church and the Free Presbyterian Church (the "Wee Wee Frees"), they all broke off from one and other over the past three centuries, it's all a bit People's Frontof Judea.
-Whilst Britain's other established (and for that matter state) church; the Church of England is Anglican (aka Episcopalian).
-The Queen, is the official head of the English church, but an ordinary member of the Church of Scotland (albeit one who is the Church's designated "Protector") and somehow converts to a new religion every time she crosses the border.
+Then again there's the Free Church (Continuing), the Associated Presbyterian Church and the Free Presbyterian Church (the "Wee Wee Frees"), all of which broke off from one and other over the past three centuries, which is all a bit People's Frontof Judea.
+The Queen, official head of the Church of England (Episcopalian), is but a lay member of the Church of Scotland (albeit one who is the Church's designated "Protector") and somehow converts to a new religion every time she crosses the border.
 Incidentally, many members of the Royal Family lean towards the Church of Scotland rather than the Church of England; the Queen herself for one (possibly on account of her Scottish mother), and Queen Victoria was much the same.

-The West of Scotland is also notorious for the sectarian feud between Catholics and Protestants, typically made manifest in the Old Firm - Celtic and Rangers, Glasgow's most widely recognised football teams—Catholics for the most part allying themselves to Celtic and Protestants to Rangers—and the question "What team are you?" being used to ascertain your religious denomination.
-Note that this question is also used by those of a less than social disposition as an indicator of whether or not you're allowed to live another day, and is always rhetorical - the correct answer is whichever team the asker supports, and wrong answers or attempts to Take a Third Option often end in violence.
-A safe answer for those who are unsure is "Queen's Park"—since, despite being one of the country's worst teams, their home ground is the national stadium and should instill enough patriotism in the attacker to allow you to escape to safer ground, or at least change the subject.
+The West of Scotland is also notorious for the sectarian feud between Catholics and Protestants, typically made manifest in the Old Firm: the bitter rivalry between Celtic and Rangers, Glasgow's most widely recognised football teams, with most Catholics aligning to the former and and Protestants the latter, and people asking "What team are you?" to ascertain one's religious denomination.
+Note that this question is also used by those of a less than social disposition as an indicator of whether or not you're allowed to live another day, and is always rhetorical — the correct answer is whichever team the enquirer supports, and wrong answers or attempts to Take a Third Option often end in violence.
+A safe answer for the unsure is "Queen's Park", since, despite being one of Scotland's less-than-stellar teams, their home ground, Hampden Park, is the national stadium, and should instill enough patriotism in the attacker to allow you to escape to safer ground, or at least change the subject.
 Although present in other parts of Scotland such as Edinburgh and Dundee, nowhere else is the conflict so aggravated.
 It's also (far more prominently and scarily) present in Northern and even the Republic of Ireland.

-There is a segment of Scottish society that wishes for Scotland to break from the UK and become its own state.
-One of the main Scottish political parties, the SNP (Scottish National Party, not to be confused with the racist British National Party, who it is nothing like and whose founding it pre-dates), which forms the current government of the devolved Scottish Parliament, bases its political platform around such a move, and a referendum is scheduled for 2014.
-Whilst it is probably fair to say that indepe SNP, who are the largest single party (though they have never had a majority of the popular vote) may change that.
-Watch this space.
-Both the campaign for independence (the Yes campaign, headed by Alex Salmond, current First Minister of the SNP) and against independence (Better Together, headed by Alasdair Darling of the Scottish Labour Party, and formerly Chancellor of the Exchequer under Gordon Brown) accused each other of fact-twisting and propaganda.
-Most of the news outlets in the UK (such as the BBC) are commonly believed to be biased against independence, although most of them — especially the BBC — firmly deny it.
-The "Yes" side is still seen as Braveheart watching England-haters, and the Better Together campaign are generally seen as Tories and other right-wingers who hate poor people and Scotland generally - there's a lot of history there.
-Finally, it's worth noting that the voting age for the referendum is 16 instead of 18 as it is for other elections in Scotland and the UK.
+There is a segment of Scottish society that wishes for independence.
+The Scottish Nationalist Party (SNP), the current ruling party of the devolved Scottish Parliament, bases its political platform around such a move, with an independence referendum held on 18th September 2014.
+Both nationalist Yes Scotland (led by Alex Salmond, at the time First Minister and leader of the SNP) and unionist Better Together (led by Alistair Darling of the Scottish Labour Party, and formerly Chancellor of the Exchequer under Gordon Brown) accused each other of fact-twisting and propaganda.
+Most British news outlets (such as the BBC) are commonly believed to be biased against independence, although most of them — especially the BBC — firmly deny it.
+The "Yes" side is still seen as Braveheart-watching England-haters, and the "No" side as Tories and other right-wingers who hate poor people and Scotland generally—there's a lot of history there.
+Finally, it's worth noting that the voting age for the referendum was pushed back to 16, compared to 18 for other elections in Scotland and the Union as a whole.
 The vote for under-16s is a reasonably hot topic, as one side claims young people will be easily swayed by propaganda instead of facts, while the other argues that it's a big decision for adults to be making over young people's lives.